 - Venom is more plentiful during the breeding season and it is believed that they use it to protect their mates and resources from opponent males.

 Food Chain Of Platypus

-- In the food chain of platypus, sun is the overall source of energy.
+- In the food chain of platypus, the sun is the overall source of energy.

-- Producers in this food chain are phytoplankton, which are microscopic marine algae.
+- Producers in this food chain are phytoplankton, which is microscopic marine algae.

 - Primary consumers are shrimps, crayfish, and other small aquatic animal species that consume phytoplankton.

-- Secondary consumers are platypus that consume crustaceans (shrimps, crayfish, etc) and other small aquatic animals.
+- Secondary consumers are platypus that consumes crustaceans (shrimps, crayfish, etc) and other small aquatic animals.